dskang/bemo-api/README.md

 ### Overview

-A user connects obtains a token for each of three tiers to use the service.
+A user obtains a token from each of three tiers to use the service.

 - Device ('device_token')
 - Sign-on ('service_token')